dl4am/tutorial/_sources/landing-page.md

 :width: 100px
 :align: left
 ```
-[**Christian Steinmetz**](https://www.christiansteinmetz.com/) is PhD researcher working with Prof. Joshua D. Reiss within the Centre for Digital Music at Queen Mary University of London.
+[**Christian J. Steinmetz**](https://www.christiansteinmetz.com/) is PhD researcher working with Prof. Joshua D. Reiss within the Centre for Digital Music at Queen Mary University of London.
 He researches applications of machine learning in audio with a focus on differentiable signal processing.
 Currently, his research revolves around applications in high fidelity audio and music production, which involves enhancing audio recordings, intelligent systems for audio engineering, as well as applications that augment and extend creativity.
 He has worked as a Research Scientist Intern at Adobe, Facebook Reality Labs, and Dolby Labs.
 Christian holds a BS in Electrical Engineering and BA in Audio Technology from Clemson University, as well as an MSc in Sound and Music Computing from the Music Technology Group at Universitat Pompeu Fabra.

 ```{image} /assets/ssv.jpeg
 :alt: CSoumya Sai Vanka